MyWhoosh and Alternative Platforms

 Technical Requirements and Compatibility

 MyWhoosh supports smart trainers and power meters via Bluetooth and ANT+.
 Supported devices include common brands such as Wahoo, Tacx/Garmin, Elite, Saris and Kickr trainers.
-For precise race training, a Interactive Trainer with gradient simulation and regular Trainer Calibration is recommended – similar to the requirements of other platforms.
+For precise race training, a smart trainer with gradient simulation and regular calibration is recommended – similar to the requirements of other platforms.

 Tip